Anu78/machine-learning-hw-uncc/project/README.md

 2.

 ### Roadmap
+- [] Make saving images faster and more consistent.
+Try to reduce storage space.
+- []
+- [] Test model architecture on NC
-- [ ] Set up google cloud project and get api key
+- [x] Set up google cloud project and get api key
-- [ ] Write api implementation (fetch multiple images at a time)
+- [x] Write api implementation (fetch multiple images at a time)
-- [ ] Figure out how to get a grid of lat/long pairs from shapefile for NC
+- [x] Figure out how to get a grid of lat/long pairs from shapefile for NC
-- [ ] Test model architecture on NC

 ### Questions I don't know the answer to
 1. How many input pictures should the model receive per prediction?
 Just one, or three?